 Pokémon Role Play Forum RulesRole Plays - or RPs for short - are interactive stories where every poster creates one or more characters and writes alongside other forum members.
 In theory they're merely stories with more than one author, but instead of pooling ideas (writing the story as one) each member continuously prompts the others to move forward one step at a time.
 The results can be interesting and often times amazing.
 It all depends on you guys.

 This particular board is dedicated entirely to RPs taking place in the Pokémon world.
 RPs taking place in other settings do not belong here, but rather in the General Role Play board.
 Note that the General Role Play board has its own rules - and while they have many similarities to these, they are a separate rule thread and should be read if you intend to post anything over there.

 Remember: These rules and regulations are here to keep the RP board fun for everyone.
 So, please respect the rules and abide by them.
 If any of you spots a violation, let us know.
 We'll do our best to deal with them.

-How we RPHere in Pokécharms, RPing is done in story format, as opposed to script format, "sign-up" format or other freeform formats common on other RP forums or, say, Tumblr.
+How we RPHere in Pokécharms, RPing is done in story format, as opposed to script format, "sign-up" format (interest checks and character bios are what the associated Discussion Board is for) or other freeform formats common on other RP forums or, say, Tumblr.
 This entails certain requirements from the format of posts:

 - Posts must be written in third person (There is no "I" in "Role Play") and in the past tense (because we most certainly can't have everything happening all at once) - this helps maintain a certain consistency and grammatical cohesion between the players.